 Stopping regularly at scenic points of interest, in small towns, and other random locales apart from gas, food, or lodging stops will give you a chance to not only stretch your legs and rest but also have some fun – it’s your road trip too, after all.

 #5 Keep an Eye on the Weather Forecast

-On multi-day, cross-country road trips, the weather not only plays a role in the activities you pursue, it can pose risks of which you need to be aware.
+On multi-day, cross-country road trips, the weather not only plays a role in the activities you pursue, but it can also pose risks of which you need to be aware of.
 In the American Southwest, temperatures can soar into the 110’s and 120’s, which can push your vehicle’s oil and coolant systems to the breaking point.

 In high mountain passes on cooler days, snow can fall even in the middle of summer.
 Across the nation, but especially in the Midwest and Great Plains, the clashing of cool/dry and hot/humid air masses provide the perfect conditions for the formation of severe thunderstorms.